jens5962/IKEA-2.-sem-eksamen/README.txt

 guzzle_requests.php = used for webscraping data down from https://ikeahackers.net/.
-data_export.php = export said data from "guzzle_requests.php" to a CSV file. database.sql = the commands used to get the data into an SQL database (read below for more information). ikea_hacks.sql = a SQL dump from the database.
+data_export.php = export said data from "guzzle_requests.php" to a CSV file. database.sql = the commands used to get the data into an SQL database (read below for more information).

 1. Web scraper